Merck Manual

 • Prevent falls from changing tables and around stairs.

-• Place infants on their back to sleep, use a firm mattress, do not share a bed, and do not place pillows, bumper pads, stuffed animals, or blankets in the crib.
+• Place infants on their back to sleep on a firm, flat mattress for every sleep, do not share a bed, and do not place pillows, bumper pads, nonfitted sheets, stuffed animals or other toys, quilts, comforters, or weighted or loose blankets in the crib.
+(See also sidebar Safe to Sleep: Reducing the Risk of SIDS.)

 • Do not give infants foods and objects that can cause choking or be inhaled into the lungs.